PrestaShop/prestashop-specs/broader-topics/ecotax.md

 The ecotax is subject to VAT, at the rate applicable to the product.

-The ecotax can never be reduced.
-The ecotax must also be applied in the case of products offered.
+The ecotax amount has to be paid in full by the customer and can never be reduced.
+The ecotax (and its VAT amount if applicable) must also be displayed and paid in the case of a gift product.

 ## Example